25 Unbeatable Things to Do in Saint Martin and St. Maarten

 A few minutes’ drive south of Grand Case leads you to one of the most beautiful beaches in St. Martin.

-The narrow dirt road to the beach is a bit of a disaster though – we had to drive our plucky little Kia rental very slowly to navigate around rocks and potholes.
+The narrow dirt road to get to Friar’s Bay Beach is a bit of a disaster though – we had to drive our plucky little Kia rental very slowly to navigate around rocks and potholes.

-But the beach is absolutely worth it!
-Sheltered from the wind and surf, it’s the perfect swimming beach with clear calm waters.
+But the beach is absolutely worth every bump!
+Sheltered from the wind and surf, it offers calm clear waters perfect for swimming.

-There’s no natural shade, so you’ll want to rent beach chairs and an umbrella from one of the two beach clubs operating here.
+There’s no natural shade, so plan on renting chairs and an umbrella from one of the two beach clubs:

-The original and rustic Friar’s Bay Beach Café has cool individual wood cabanas under the trees, each with a wood shade roof and low wooden table, where you can eat with your feet in the sand.
-(It’s a cash-only joint.)
+• Friar’s Bay Beach Café – It’s the original and more rustic one (a cash-only joint).
+Enter through their famous “beach door” and you’ll find cool wooden cabanas under the trees, each with a roof and low table, where you can eat with your feet in the sand.

-The beach chairs at both clubs are spaced more widely apart than at Grand Case (see #1), and there’s no music, so Friar’s Bay Beach is more mellow.
+The beach chairs at both spots are spaced farther apart than at Grand Case (see #1).
+And there’s no music, making Friar’s Bay Beach more mellow.

-We spent a couple of relaxing days here – reading, swimming and watching youngsters learn to sail at the nearby sailing school.
+We spent a couple of relaxing days at this beach – reading, swimming and watching youngsters learn to sail at the nearby sailing school.

 7) Walk from Friar’s Bay Beach to Happy Bay Beach